CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Admin_Approval.md

     ![](../Images/ms-102-80.png)

 1. You must now make the **PIM-Global-Administrators** group eligible for role assignment.
-In the left-hand navigation pane, select **Identity Governance** to expand the section, and then select **Privileged Identity Management**.
+In the left-hand navigation pane, select **ID Governance** to expand the section, and then select **Privileged Identity Management**.

 1. In the **Privileged Identity Management | Quick start** window, in the middle pane under the **Manage** section, select **Microsoft Entra roles**.